 My parents met in high school.
 They could not have picked a worse setting for their budding romance—Brisbane during the height of the Bjelke-Petersen Government.
 This was a time when black activists were regularly beaten by police, while their relatives on reserves endured the stifling and all encompassing control of the dreaded superintendent.

 My much cherished maternal grandfather was a farmer from Kingaroy and an avowed Bjelke-Petersen supporter.
-I can only imagine Pop’s horror when he realized that his beautiful daughter had fallen in love with a cocky Aboriginal youth, who even had long hair.
+I can only imagine Pop's horror when he realised that his beautiful daughter had fallen in love with a cocky Aboriginal youth, who even had long hair.
 Over the years however, Pop grew to love his son-in-law.

 By the time that I came into the world, Dad was a prominent leader in the flowering Aboriginal rights movement.
 He was constantly at the front-line, which often took him to the Tent Embassy in Canberra.
-Even when he was home, Dad was pre-occupied with the fledgling community organisations that would go on to deliver legal aid, housing and health care to our people.
+Even when he was home, Dad was preoccupied with the fledgling community organisations that would go on to deliver legal aid, housing and health care to our people.

 Like my father, many of his contemporaries in the Movement were married to non-Indigenous partners.
 Invariably, it was the non-Indigenous partner who cared for the children and kept the home fires stoked, while the activists were away, fighting the struggle that had to be fought.
 The stories of those selfless, loving parents are yet to be told.

 From the beginning, my mother was determined that my brother and I would be raised to be proud of our Aboriginal heritage.
 Perhaps, Mum sacrificed some of her own heritage for us, but her life also became entwined in the rich tapestry of Aboriginal kinship.